 The Version 8 (V8) SBUV algorithm applies a number of quality control tests to each profile ozone measurement during processing.
 The results of these tests are summarized in the profile error flag listed in each compressed data record.
-An additional measure of data quality is provided by the final residual values for each profile.
+An additional measure of data quality is provided by the average final residual value for each profile.
 The final residual at each wavelength represents the difference between the predicted radiance (calculated using the solution ozone profile) and the observed radiance.
-On this DVD, all final residual values for each profile are combined into a residual quality control parameter (ResQC) that can be used to select data for further analysis, as described in Section B.
+All final residual values for each profile are combined into a residual quality control parameter (ResQC) that can be used to select data for further analysis, as described in Section B.